Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Main Results

-Now, we study the convergence of the delayed zeroth-order method for strongly quasar-convex functions in an offline setting, which will be applied to find the minimizer for applications in quadratic fractional functions.
+Now, we study the convergence of the delayed zeroth-order method for strongly quasar-convex functions in an offline setting, which will be applied to determine the minimizer for applications in quadratic fractional functions.